FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

-v0.2.5 readOnlyTable, let cell be edited directly having one action linked and moving the focus to the next row,same column. v0.2.6 Fix for tables disappearing when clicking on it and for tabs v0.2.7 Styling, thin padding for th and td
+v0.2.5 readOnlyTable, let cell be edited directly having one action linked and moving the focus to the next row,same column. v0.2.6 Fix for tables disappearing when clicking on it and for tabs v0.2.7 Styling, thin padding for th and td v0.2.8 Styling applied same style from specLimitsQuantitative to cell edit for tables and Enter Results dialog

 ## Requirements Tracking